-To be eligible for My Community Project funding, projects must benefit the local community.
-Examples include playgrounds, shared paths, accessible ramps and community mobility services, public gardens, upgrades to local sporting facilities, public artworks and festivals, programs for at-risk youth and healthy lifestyle initiatives.
+Example projects include playgrounds, shared paths, accessible ramps and community mobility services, public gardens, upgrades to local sporting facilities, public artworks and festivals, programs for at-risk youth and healthy lifestyle initiatives.

-- be supported by an eligible project sponsor
+- are supported by an eligible project sponsor

-- be open, accessible and available to the wider community
+- are open, accessible and available to the wider community

-- be able to be completed within 12 months
+- are able to be completed within 12 months

 - have any other required funding sources already allocated, if additional funding is required

 - are within a NSW electorate.